 A recent Internet Retailer magazine article noted that large retailers like Nordstrom and Macy's have boosted their online sales in 2011, sometimes as much as 40%.
 That's incredible when you consider that is an increase of a few hundred million dollars in some cases.
 So why are people increasingly choosing to shop online instead of shopping at their local stores?
 There are three key advantages of online shopping over traditional brick and mortar shopping.

+For many customers, one of the benefits to online shopping is convenience.
 Many people would consider stopping by a local store easier than ordering something online and getting it shipped.
 However, there are a few convenient advantages of online shopping.
 For one, it doesn't require you to actually go to the store.
 Just to go to a store, you need a way to get there, and for most people this is driving.
 Not only do you waste gas driving to the store, but it takes precious time out of your day.
 Compare that to the convenience of online shopping, which on many major sites has become a one click affair.
 There's no need to drive to the store to pick up an extra hair comb, just choose one online, click once, and voila, it's on its way.
 This brings us to another benefit of online shopping: speed.

 This is one area that traditional retail has a leg up over online retail.
 By shopping in stores you get instant gratification and you get to hold your purchase in your hand the minute you buy it.
 But this advantage is slowly being negated by the expanding field of eCommerce order fulfillment.
 A few years ago, it wasn't unusual to wait for a week to get your product delivered, too long for many consumers.
 Today however, an online retailer with high-quality online order fulfillment can usually get your product to you within 1-2 business days.
 Sometimes, you can even receive it the same day you order it, which is a huge benefit of online shopping.
 Fast online shopping has eroded the attraction of shopping offline, and it is one reason why more and more people are choosing to shop online.